 It’s the beginning of the barbecue season, and we all look forward to grilling our first burger or our first steak.
-But to impress the father-in-law, why not try a less common cut of beef?
-The best cuts of beef might not me the most common!
+The best cuts of beef might not be the most common!
+So why not grill these cuts of beef to impress the father-in-law?

 It’s also an opportunity to make a stop at the butcher’s, and thus ensure you get a meat of better quality than the supermarket’s… and, in most cases, save a few pennies!